2009 shootings of Oakland police officers: Traffic stop on MacArthur Boulevard

-On March 21, 2009, at 1:08 p.m.
+On March 21, 2009, at 1:08pm.
 PDT, Mixon was pulled over in a routine traffic stop, while driving a 1995 Buick sedan; two motorcycle officers, Officer John Hege and Sergeant Mark Dunakin, stopped him for a traffic violation on 74th Avenue and MacArthur Boulevard in East Oakland, one block from Eastmont Town Center and an Oakland Police Department (OPD) substation.
 After reviewing Mixon's driver's license, Sergeant Dunakin became suspicious that it was fake and signaled to his partner, Officer Hege, to arrest Mixon.
 Mixon leaned out of the vehicle's side window, and opened fire with a semi-automatic pistol without warning, shooting both officers twice.
 After the officers collapsed, he got out of the car, approached them, and fired execution-style directly into their backs.
 He briefly stood over the bodies before fleeing on foot.
 Witnesses reported Mixon as having fired six shots.
 Neither officer returned fire.
 Witnesses said Mixon fled westward into the surrounding neighborhood on 74th Avenue southbound.

-Some witnesses called 911, while others ran to the officers and started providing comfort and CPR until ambulances arrived.
-By the time they did, Sergeant Dunakin had died, and Officer Hege was found to be mortally wounded, having been shot behind the left ear.
+By the time ambulances arrived, Sergeant Dunakin had died, and Officer Hege was found to be mortally wounded, having been shot behind the left ear.

 Mixon's family members were aware of his criminal activity.
 He was a convicted felon wanted on a no-bail warrant for a parole violation.
 According to a cousin, Mixon had recently purchased the handgun (illegal for a felon on parole), as well as the Buick he had been driving when stopped.
 Mixon was talking with his uncle on a cell phone when stopped and said he would call back.
 "But he was probably thinking about that piece he had in the car", said his cousin Curtis Mixon, 38, "and he wasn't about to go back to jail."